chadlatham/concert-clue/README.md

 #Concert Clue
 ###http://www.concertclue.com

+##This was a collaborative project implemented by Chad Latham, Matt Stuhring, and Patrick Richardson.
+We utilized issue tracking, pair programming, and agile development practices to coordinate and implement the site.

 ##What problem does Concert Clue solve?
 Concert Clue addresses the problem that keeping track of many different artists and their shows in your area can be difficult and time consuming.